Andrettin/Wyrmsun/readme.txt

 - The Gnomes no longer attack their enemies in the Chaincolt Foothills map, restricting themselves to protecting their settlement.
 - The Gnomes now have increased gold quantity in their starting location.

+* Modding
+- Made it easier to load files within a mod's folder.

 * Quests
 - Added a few new dialogues to the On the Vanaquisl and Westward Migration quests.